dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/elements.md

 # HTML Elements

-The `dnb-ui-lib` contains styling for the most commonly used [HTML Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) defined by the UX team at DNB.
+The `@dnb/eufemia` contains styling for the most commonly used [HTML Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) defined by the UX team at DNB.
 You may also have a look at [Typography](/uilib/typography) for headings and paragraph usage.

 ## Overview